Rhodes UFO photographs: Legacy

 Raymond A. Palmer was a magazine editor and publisher who first found success as editor of Amazing Stories, beginning in 1938.
 Palmer blended fact and fiction into a conspiracy theory, combining actual reports of UFOs with fictional stories, as epitomized by the Shaver Mystery.
 In the first issue of his magazine Fate, published during the spring of 1948, Palmer reprinted the Rhodes photographs, along with the text of the original article from The Arizona Republic.
 He cited the photographs, along with "a great many witnesses", as "proof positive that these objects were ... flying disks of an aeronautical design unrecognizable by experts".
 Palmer questioned the lack of subsequent reporting by other newspapers on the photographs, which he claimed "were the hottest news in the world" on the day that they were printed in The Arizona Republic.

 Palmer continued to use the Rhodes photographs as evidence of his UFO theories, notably in The Coming of the Saucers, a 1952 book written by Palmer and original flying-saucer witness Arnold.

 In a 1958 issue of Flying Saucers, yet another of Palmer's magazines, he claimed that attempts had been made by the government to suppress the Rhodes photographs, in part by recalling issues of The Arizona Republic containing them: "All the copies ... were seized by the army, in a house-to-house canvass, and all plates from the newspaper, plus the photo negatives and prints.
 The only known copy of the paper, plus duplicate negatives, prints from the original negatives, and statements of witnesses outside secret army files at the time were secured by Flying Saucers editor prior to the arrival of the army on the scene".
-Palmer was derided by Arizona Republic columnist Dan Dedera, who noted, "Circulation of three editions then was about 64,000 ... door-door army confiscation ... would have demanded the services of many army divisions".
+Palmer was derided by Arizona Republic columnist Dan Dedera, who noted, "Circulation of three editions then was about 64,000 ... door-to-door army confiscation ... would have demanded the services of many army divisions".

 The Riddle of the Flying Saucers, a 1950 book by Gerald Heard, discusses the Rhodes photographs.

 In a 1952 article, an Arizona Republic reporter stated that he had sighted a flying disc in 1947 near White Sands, New Mexico, and later "was startled to see the tremendous likeness between what I had seen and the object photographed by William A. Rhodes".

 Rhodes was interviewed in 1998 by KSAZ-TV.
 His photographs continued to be discussed by Arizona media into the 21st century.